cherryaugusta/Winning-Jeopardy/README.md

 # Winning Jeopardy: A Statistical Analysis

+This project is based on a guided project from Dataquest, originally titled ["Winning Jeopardy"](https://www.dataquest.io/projects/guided-project-a-winning-jeopardy/).
+I have completed and expanded upon the project to showcase my own statistical analysis and insights.

 ## Data Introduction

 This analysis, titled **Winning Jeopardy**, focuses on the American TV show *Jeopardy*, a prominent part of U.S. popular culture known for its challenging trivia questions and cash prizes.
 The objective is to identify patterns within the questions that may provide contestants with a strategic advantage.